Cambodia: Kampong Cham, Kratie, Tbong Khmum, Steung Treng, Mondulkiri and Ratanakiri Provinces

 To contribute to a comprehensive Cambodian inclusive education system that caters for every child from poor, remote and indigenous ethnic minority population.

-- Equitable Access: improve school infrastructure to enable access to all OOSC, Educators are willing and able to provide access to all OOSC, Families of OOSC are identified and aware of importance of education, OOSC have the means to access primary school.
+– Improve school infrastructure to enable access to 14,609 marginalized out-of-school and ethnic minority children; 258 teachers and school directors and 43 school managers are willing and able to provide access to all OOSC, Families of OOSC are identified and aware of importance of education, OOSC have the means to access primary school.

-- Quality and Efficiency: Educational tools are suitable to the needs of OOSC, Pedagogy of teachers is enhanced and adapted to include all OOSC, School management is improved to deliver quality and efficient educational services, Students learning outcomes are improved.
+– Educational tools are suitable to the needs of OOSC, Pedagogy of teachers is enhanced and adapted to include all OOSC, School management is improved to deliver quality and efficient educational services, Students learning outcomes are improved.

 – Advocacy and Research: Communities are better aware of the importance of integrating all OOSC in community life.